BPP-Search: Enhancing Tree of Thought Reasoning for Mathematical Modeling Problem Solving: EXPERIMENT

 \subsection{Evaluation of BPP-Search}

 We evaluate our methods on the solvable problems identified in the datasets, as described in Section~\ref{sec:experiemnt:baseline}.
+We perform supervised fine-tuning of the PRM and Preference Model on their corresponding training datasets, as described in Sec.\ref{sec:method:prm_dataset} and Sec.\ref{sec:methods:preference_data}, respectively.
+Detailed evaluation results are provided in Appendix~\ref{appendix:PRM_RM_TRAIN}.
 Table~\ref{tab:our_methods} presents a comparison between our methods and baseline approaches, focusing on correct rate and reasoning steps.
 The results show that, under the condition where none of the methods fine-tune the policy model, our methods achieve superior performance with fewer reasoning steps, significantly outperforming baselines.

-These experiments validate the feasibility of utilizing PRM to assist inference within the tree-of-thought structure.
+These experiments validate the feasibility of utilizing PRM to assist inference within the tree-of-thought structure in the domain of Operations Research.
 BPP-Search effectively addresses the limitations of traditional ToT methods, which struggle to reliably select a final result.
 As shown in Table~\ref{tab:our_methods}, Greedy Search, Beam Search, and BPP-Search generate better results in significantly fewer steps, exponentially reducing computational costs.